rikkimax/DIPs/DIPs/DIP1xxx-RC.md

     3. There may be variables, methods and static functions.
 Operator overloads are also valid.
 A signature copies what structs supports here.
     4. May be templated.
 May include exactly one to be initialize value.
 Valid: ``signature``, ``signature(T)``, ``signature(T, U=Unqual!T)``; Invalid: ``signature(T, U)``.

-2. Implementation of ``alias this``.
+2. Implementation of ``alias Type this``.
+Where Type is a signature.
   This will not cause conflicts like in other situations.
-The implementation can be fairly dumb.
-  A definition of one thing via ``alias T;`` can be duplicated, same situation with methods.
-But not static functions.
+  A definition of one thing via ``alias Tupe this;`` can be duplicated, same situation with methods, enums and aliases.
-  If a variable is declared multiple times with different types, this is an error.
+  If a variable is declared multiple times with different types, this is an error at the child signature scope.

 3. Dynamic alias mapping via ``alias T;``.
   Alias T set from the source type as ``Source.T``.
   Only valid within a signature.

-4. Less important but existing nontheless template ``if (signature)``.
+4. Dynamic enum mapping via ``enum Type T;``.
+  Enum T set from the source type as ``Source.T``.
+  Only valid within a signature.

 5. Trait evaluation to get/initialize a template instance of a function for a specific signature initialization.
   ``RT [function|delegate] (Args) pointer = __traits(getSignatureEvaluated, <function/method>, <description>);``
   It provides a function pointer or delegate to a function or method who uses signatures.
 The function/method passed must have template arguments already evaluated.<br/>